glpi-project/doc/source/tabs/common_fields/location.rst

 If you have not previously entered a location :

 * Click on **+**
-* In the new box, enter the informations that you need :
+* In the new box, enter the information that you need :

   * Name
   * Code